 Here are some benefits many travelers – including me – often appreciate when shopping for Ireland travel insurance:

-- 🚁 Emergency Evacuation – Sure it’s scary to think about, but if you need to get evacuated in a crisis or medical emergency, it could quickly add up to hundreds of thousands of dollars.
+- Why It Matters: Sure it’s scary to think about, but if you need to get evacuated in a medical emergency, it could quickly add up to hundreds of thousands of dollars.

 - 📞 Emergency Assistance – When things go wrong and you’re in a foreign time zone, it can sure help if your insurer provides an emergency assistance line.